Shawshank01/social-threat-guardian/DB/README.md

-# Social Threat Guardian.
-Mastodon Data Pipeline Guide
+# Social Threat Guardian Mastodon Data Pipeline Guide

 This guide documents the end-to-end setup.
 It goes from database preparation, to Kafka topic creation, to running the Mastodon producer and the Spark consumer that performs AI inference and writes results to Oracle.